Pv0t/Pv0t/README.md

 <sub>**CyberSecurity Analyst & Penetration Tester**</sub>

-I am a cybersecurity enthusiast with experience in various Penetration Testing, I enjoy solving complicated problems and helping people.
+I am a cybersecurity enthusiast with experience in various Penetration Testing.
+I enjoy solving complicated problems and helping people.
 My goal is to become an expert in the cybersecurity field while continuing to learn new things and sharpen my skills.
-My favorite hobby is to studying how big company, like META, etc., violates people's privacy and how to counter it.
-All projects are built from the ground up, from planning and designing.
+I also love studying and researching how big companies, like META violate people's privacy and how to regain control of our data.
+All projects are built from the ground up, from planning to designing.

 <p align="left"><a href="https://github.com/Pv0t" target="_blank" rel="noreferrer"><img src="https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white"/></a>
 <a href="https://www.linkedin.com/in/paolo-cuko/" target="_blank" rel="noreferrer"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white"/></a>